Joey Terrill: Career

-Works and exhibitions
+Work and exhibitions

 "Homeboy Beautiful" (1979)

 Acting as a defiance to machismo culture, Terrill wrote a zine dedicated to the representation of Chicano gay men.
 While only two editions and one-hundred copies sold, the zines still received cult status.
 In both zines, there are fashion sections with "Ask Lil Loca," sections that give popular cholo fashion advice and sections for art submissions.
 In the zines, Terrill wrote about "homo-homeboys" who were gang-affiliated Chicano men with internalized homophobia.

 "Axis Mundo: Queer Networks in Chicano L.A."
 (2017)

-A partnership between The Museum of Contemporary Art, Los Angeles and Pacific Standard Time: LA/LA, Axis Mundo: Queer Networks in Chicano L.A., this exhibit combined music, art, and performances of queer Chicano/a artists in Los Angeles from the 1960s to the early 1990s.
+Organized by ONE National Gay & Lesbian Archives in partnership with The Museum of Contemporary Art, Los Angeles for Pacific Standard Time: LA/LA, Axis Mundo: Queer Networks in Chicano L.A., presented art, music, and performance by queer Chicano/a artists in Los Angeles from the 1960s to the early 1990s.
 The Maricón Series (1975) and Homeboy Beautiful (1979) were featured.